jemmy512/software-engineer/DesignPattern/README.md

 ## Template
 1. Definition
     * Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
-Template Method lets subclasses redefinecertain steps of an algorithm without changing the algorithm's structure.
+Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.
 2. Functionalities:
-    1. Reuse: All subclasses can reuse the code of template method provided by parent class.
+    1. Reusability: All subclasses can reuse the code of template method provided by parent class.
     2. Extension: Framework provides extension points through template method, so framework users can customize framework functions through the extension points without modifiying the framework.
 3. Callbacks and templates:
+    1. Sync callbacks like template while async callbacks like observer
-    1. Callbacks do not need to define new subclasses for new functions
+    2. Callbacks do not need to define new subclasses for new functions
-    2. Callbacks do not need to implement unwanted template functions
+    3. Callbacks do not need to implement unwanted template functions
-    3. Callbacks are implemented by composition, transfor one object to another, are objects relationship
+    4. Callbacks are implemented by composition, transfor one object to another, are objects relationship
-    4. Templates are implemented by inheritance, subclass overrides parent, are classes relationship
+    5. Templates are implemented by inheritance, subclass overrides parent, are classes relationship

 ## Strategy
 1. Definition
     * Define a family of algorithms, encapsulate each one, and make them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.
+    * Strategy decouples the definition, creation and usage of a strategy, avoid complexity of each part.
 2. Strategy VS Command:
     1. A group Strategies have the same goal, but different implementation, they can interexchange
     2. A group commands have different goals, and they can't interexchange